flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 ### ^^Aircraft Approach Categories^^

-Now, depending on the aircraft you are flying, depends on the minimums you are allowed to use.
-These are grouped together by the approach speed of your aircraft, while in normal landing configuration at the maximum landing weight that it is certified to do.

-* The higher the maximum weight approach speed means:
-* The higher category is required, which means:
-* The higher minimums are used.
+Approach minimum's are further separated into various categories that are determined by the approach speed of the aircraft flying the approach, with higher approach speeds generally leading to higher minimums.

+Interestingly, the A380 is a CAT C aircraft while many smaller types are CAT D.

 | Aircraft Category | Approach Speeds |         Typical Aircraft         |
 |:-----------------:|:---------------:|:--------------------------------:|